 What it Was About

-The ship, Andromeda Ascendant, is to be captured for salvage by Becca and
+The ship, Andromeda Ascendant, is being captured for salvage by Becca and

-her crew, paid for by a freaky alien with his mercenaries.
+her crew, paid for by a freaky alien, who travels with his mercenaries.

 Becca's crew is made up of the Geek, Shamus, a purple skinned female of unknown nature, called Trance, and a really awful looking Magog who is a priest.